 All students must work with a faculty mentor.
 (Faculty mentors may include Lecturers and other non-Senate Academic Staff.)
 The student’s mentor must commit to supporting and advising the applicant throughout the research project.

-Applications are due on Monday, March 13, 2017 by 4:00pm at the Institute for the Study of Societal Issues (see address below).
+Applications are due on Monday, October 14, 2019 by 4:00pm.
 Late applications will not be considered.
 All applications must include the following materials: (Incomplete applications will not be considered.)

 Applicant Information and Agreement Form (Section I)